The Ultimate Guide To A Real Estate Syndication Structure

 Now that you know how a real estate syndication structure is set up and the investment process, let’s talk about what’s in it for you.

-There are a number of reasons that investors decide to invest in syndications such as:
+There are a number of reasons that investors decide to invest in syndications such as you want:

-- You want to invest in real estate but don’t have the time or interest in being a landlord.
+- To invest in real estate but don’t have the time or interest in being a landlord.

-- You want to invest in something that’s more stable than the stock market.
+- To invest in something that’s more stable than the stock market.

-- You want the tax benefits that come with investing in real estate.
+- Tax benefits that come with investing in real estate.

-- You want to receive regular cash flow distribution checks.
+- To receive regular cash flow distribution checks.

-- You want your money to make a difference in local communities.
+- Your money to make a difference in local communities.